 It is also important to note the potential challenges in establishing copyright ownership, which could derail enforcement efforts.
 While Singapore provides a statutory presumption of ownership, this can be challenged by the defendant in good faith, upon which the claimant will have to prove ownership.
 For many rights holders, this could pose a challenge where there is no clear chain of title or records are patchy, or where the infringing NFTs are based on a fictional character that has been widely depicted or represented, making it difficult to trace the lineage of the particular work or works that have been misused.

-With the foregoing in mind, there is increasing speculation that NFTs are starting to lose their luster given the plethora of legal issues, commercial risk, market fluctuations, and other uncertainties.
-Even so, given the relatively low gas fees (to mint an NFT) and the potential promise of high returns, there remains a draw.
-Brand owners will, therefore, likely have to deal with this phenomenon for some time to come.
+With the foregoing in mind, there is increasing speculation that many NFTs lost their luster given the plethora of legal issues, commercial risks, market fluctuations, and other uncertainties.
+Even so, given the relatively low gas fees (to mint an NFT) and the potential promise of high returns, there remains a draw – even if it involves companies revisiting how, exactly, they will utilize and present this technology to consumers going forward.
+In light of such potentially enduring relevance for NFTs, brand owners will likely face this phenomenon for some time to come.

 Lorraine Tay is the joint managing partner of Bird & Bird ATMD and head of the firm’s Intellectual Property Group in Singapore.

 Pin-Ping Oh is a partner in Bird & Bird’s Intellectual Property Group in Singapore and part of the Media, Entertainment & Sports team.